cloud441/ACEProjectAmaris/README.md

 ### Step 2.3: Set up your Artifact Image Registry

+> Artifact Registry is the Google service to store Docker images or language packages is the same way as Git store and track code modification.

 * Go to Artifact Registry in your GCP Console.
 * Create a new repository *cronjob-reddit*.
 * set up your Cloud shell or local terminal for this Artifact region: